puneet-ekline/ekline-kubernetes-website/content/en/docs/setup/production-environment/tools/kubeadm/install-kubeadm.md

 * Swap configuration.
 The default behavior of a kubelet was to fail to start if swap memory was detected on a node.
   See [Swap memory management](/docs/concepts/architecture/nodes/#swap-memory) for more details.
   * You **MUST** disable swap if the kubelet is not properly configured to use swap.
 For example, `sudo swapoff -a` will disable swapping temporarily.
-To make this change persistent across reboots, make sure swap is disabled in config files like `/etc/fstab`, `systemd.swap`, depending how it was configured on your system.
+To make this change persistent across reboots, make sure swap is turned off in config files like `/etc/fstab`, `systemd.swap`, depending how it was configured on your system.

 {{< note >}}